Preparing for Confluence 6.13

 As previously mentioned, we're currently working on upgrading the Confluence editor from TinyMCE version 3 to version 4.
 The upgraded editor is still dark in this milestone, but stay tuned, as we hope to ship the upgraded editor in Confluence 6.13!

 There should be no impact to end-users (except significantly fewer problems).
 If you've not already tested your apps with the new editor, now is the time.
-Head to How to test your add-on with the upgraded TinyMCE 4 editor in our developer documentation to find out what you need to do.
+Head to How to test your app with the upgraded TinyMCE 4 editor in our developer documentation to find out what you need to do.